 At Bailey Care Services we recognise that illness and surgery can place tremendous strain on the body, so the quality of convalescence care received during the recovery process is extremely important.
 We believe a well-managed recovery reduces the risk of complications and lessens the possibility of needing further treatment or a return to hospital.

-Bailey Care’s convalescent care at home service can offer the best possible solution to recuperation after a period of illness or following an operation.
+Bailey Care Service’s convalescent care at home service can offer the best possible solution to recuperation after a period of illness or following an operation.

 - Low dependency - where clients are largely self-caring, but need the extra support and reassurance that a Live-In Carer can provide.
 This might take the form of housework, shopping, preparing meals and companionship.